poohgithub/pooh-land-js/README.md

 ```

-# BoaSpace Seaport.js
+# Pooh Seaport.js

-[BoaSpace Contracts][boaspace-contract-link] is a new marketplace protocol for safely and efficiently buying and selling NFTs.
+[Contracts][pooh-seaport-link] is a new marketplace protocol for safely and efficiently buying and selling NFTs.
 This is a JavaScript library intended to make interfacing with the contract reasonable and easy.

 - [Synopsis](#synopsis)
 - [Installation](#installation)